-Institutional Annuities reserves for the three months ended March 31, 2019 decreased \$569 million from the same period in the prior year.
-The decrease is primarily driven by lower net sales activity for GICs and structured settlements (premiums and benefits), along with net flows (premiums, benefits and net transfers to (from) separate accounts) from the re-balancing of Pension Plans in 2018.
+Institutional Annuities reserves for the three months ended March 31, 2020 increased \$527 million from the same period in the prior year.
+The increase is primarily driven by higher net flows (premiums, benefits, and net transfers to separate accounts) from stable value products.